An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling

 Next, we describe a pre-processing step, which is required for the dynamic updates.

 \textsc{\underline{Pre-Processing:}} For each horizontal line $h_j\in H$, consider a {group}.
 For each {subgroup} $I^k_{\ell}(h_j)$ (for some $\ell\in [k+1]$), we construct a balanced binary tree $T(I^k_{\ell}(h_j))$ storing the intervals of $I^k_{\ell}(h_j)$ in left-to-right order (indexed by their left endpoints) in the leaves.
 This process is done for each group of every horizontal line $h_j\in H$.
-We mark those leaves in $T(I^k_{\ell}(h_j))$ as \textit{selected} that correspond to an independent interval in the solution and maintain a list of pointers to those independent intervals.
-This tree also lets us quickly identify the location of an interval that is inserted or deleted.
-In fact, while we run the greedy algorithm on $I^k_{\ell}(h_j)$, we can already mark precisely the {selected} intervals for the independent set.
+This preprocessing step takes $O(kn \log n)$ time.

 When we perform the update step from $G_i=(\mathcal{S}_i,E_i)$ to $G_{i+1}=(\mathcal{S}_{i+1},E_{i+1})$, either a square is inserted into $\mathcal{S}_i$ or deleted from $\mathcal{S}_i$.
 Let $s_x$ and $i_x$ be this square and its corresponding interval.
-Let $g_{u,v}$ (for some $u,v\in [\kappa]$) be the grid point that intersects $s_x$.
+Let $g_{u,v}$ (for some $u,v\in [\sigma]$) be the grid point that intersects $s_x$.